DigitalHolography/Holovibes/CONTRIBUTING.md

 - Branch `master` must be clean and compile.
 - Never push trash / generated files.
-- Always work on separate branches when developing a new feature of fixing a bug.
+- Always work on separate branches when developing a new feature or fixing a bug.
 - Use `git pull --rebase` to avoids useless merge commits.
 - Use a consistent commit messages convention (e.g. [Angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit))